piotrmaslanka/satella/docs/instrumentation/metrics.md

 * string - for string values
 * int - for int values
 * float - for float values
+* cps - will count given amount of calls to handle() during last time period, as specified by user

 Third parameter is optional.
 If set, all child metrics created during this metric's instantiation will receive such metric level.